bubichallenge/challenge-codes/README.md

 # Evaluation codes for the MOL Bubi Challenge (2015)

-Challenge page with the task descriptions:  https://dms.sztaki.hu/bubi

-// Work in progress //
+Probably you'll want to check the [MOL Bubi Challenge page](https://dms.sztaki.hu/bubi) at first, it has the task descriptions.

 ## Data files

 ### Raw data

-We generated a small example dataset with 300 travels in 10 days between 3 fake stations ("A", "B" and "C").
+We generated a small example dataset with 300 travels in 10 days between three fake stations ("A", "B" and "C").
 The set has been cut into two parts: train (7 days: the first five consecutive days of the ten, plus two not consecutively) and test (3 days).

 These are available under the "data/raw" folder.